 SEND Strategic Review 2018-19

-Review of Provision for Special Educational Needs & Disabilities (SEND)
+Review of Provision for Special Educational Needs and Disabilities (SEND)

 Devon County Council carries out an annual review of education provision for children and young people with special educational needs and disabilities.
 This started in 2017 and we plan to do it every year, in accordance with Devon’s SEND Strategy.